nunobrum/PyLTSpice/README.md

 ## History ##
 * Version 3.0\
-Eliminating the LTSpice prefixes from files and classes.
+Eliminating the LTSpice prefixes from files and classes.\
+Adopting the lowercase convention for filenames.

 * Version 2.3.1\
 Bug fix on the parameter replacement